-2.2.7 If a call is acknowledged indicating ability to comply immediately and communication between coast station and ship station on the working channel agreed is established, the DSC call procedure is considered to be completed.
+A2-2.2.7 If a call is acknowledged indicating ability to comply immediately and communication between coast station and ship station on the working channel agreed is established, the DSC call procedure is considered to be completed.

-2.2.8 If the ship station transmits an acknowledgement which is not received by the coast station then this will result in the coast station repeating the call (in accordance with § 2.1.5).
+A2-2.2.8 If the ship station transmits an acknowledgement which is not received by the coast station then this will result in the coast station repeating the call (in accordance with § A2-2.1.5).
 In this event the ship station should transmit a new acknowledgement.

+FIGURE A2-2

+Procedure for ship station which receives call from coast station

-2.3 Ship station initiates call to coast station (see Note 1)
+A2-2.3 Ship station initiates call to coast station (see Note 1)